alphagov/di-ipv-alpha-atp-dcs/README.md

 The service calls an internal endpoint `/checks/passport`, which proceeds to unwrap the packet, extract data and then wrap a new data packet in the same fashion as DCS would.

+There is a `mock` package within the source that mocks the DCS side, this will be removed once we set up some keys for DCS.

+#### Keys

+The keys and certificates are currently packaged as part of the executable JAR.
+This will change once we get actual pipelines and PKI set up.

 #### Response

 The ATP service will respond with a JWS, where the ATP signs the data with its private key